-In this chapter we’ll first explore the development of some of the first interactive music systems: Chadabe’s CEMS and Martiarno SalMAr Construction.
+In this chapter we’ll first explore the development of some of the first interactive music systems: Chadabe’s CEMS and Martirano SalMAr Construction.
 Then, we’ll explore some of the elements that help us differentiate them from traditional instruments: the controller, mapping schemes and decision-making algorithms.
 The latter will lead us to a discussion about machine learning, a branch of artificial intelligence that helps computers identify patterns on input data, and thus opens new kinds of meaningful human-computer interaction.

 History: earliest interactive music systems

 Algorithmic thought and generative techniques in western art music have a long and fruitful history.
 One of the earliest known examples is Guido d’Arezzo’s combinatorial algorithm, used to set text to music by assigning two or three sets of notes in the 12-tone scale to a particular vowel, in a very similar way to how the syllables used in the solfège system were born.
 This is characteristic of abstract thought in music, where sounds are conceived not only as perceptual experiences but also as elements of a grammar, to be combined in any possible way.
-Further examples include the 18-th century practice of musical dice games and the 20-th century obsession with serialism.
-All kinds of techniques have been explored, from Cage’s chance use of chance and Xenaki’s stochastic music to the use of Markov chains by Hiller and Issacson and Villa-Lobos technique of drawing contours on graph paper and determining pitch.
+Further examples include the 18-th century practice of musical dice games and the 20th century obsession with serialism.
+All kinds of techniques have been explored, from Cage’s chance use of chance and Xenakis’s stochastic music to the use of Markov chains by Hiller and Issacson and Villa-Lobos technique of drawing contours on graph paper and determining pitch.

 However, it wasn’t until the 1970’s that technological developments allowed for algorithms to run independently of human agency and respond to real-time changes.
 Early interactive music can be traced to the work of Joel Chadabe and Salvatore Martinaro.

-At the State University of New York in 1969, Joel Chadabe installed the Coordinated Electronic Music Studio (CEMS) System, an automated synthesizer system designed by himself and build by Robert Moog.
-It consisted of three modular systems: Audio (oscilaltors, filters, amplifiers, noise generators, etc), Control (sequencers, envelope generators, mixers, etc) and Timing (a four-digit clock and 10 decoder/delays).
-Some of the modules were custom build and it became the largest concentration of Moog sequencers.
+At the State University of New York in 1969, Joel Chadabe installed the Coordinated Electronic Music Studio (CEMS) System, an automated synthesizer system designed by himself and built by Robert Moog.
+It consisted of three modular systems: Audio (oscillators, filters, amplifiers, noise generators, etc), Control (sequencers, envelope generators, mixers, etc) and Timing (a four-digit clock and 10 decoder/delays).
+Some of the modules were custom built and it became the largest concentration of Moog sequencers.
 The idea was to build a programable system that allowed control of independent but related parameters of sound synthesis by a single source.
 It probably was the first system that allowed for real-time algorithmic composition.

 Soon after, he started sharing control of the sonic output by using joysticks as input device for his piece Ideas of movement at Bolton landing (1971).
-Any of the audio or control modules’ output could be shaped voltage coming from such controllers, while at the same time the system’s sequencers generated random sequences.
+Any of the audio or control modules’ output could be shaped by voltage coming from such controllers, and the system’s sequencers generated random sequences.
 The result ended up being interactive: the system reacted to the joystick movements in ways not entirely predictable, while the performer reacted to the system’s output and tried to shape its behavior.

 Over the next decades he continued building and performing with interactive systems, starting to use digital media with his piece solo (1978).
 The system involved using antennas to sense proximity and scheduling sounds on a Synclavier using software.
 He could effectively conduct an improvisation of an orchestra of electronic sounds.
 This was in a way the conceptual complement of Theremin’s Thereminvox.
 Instead of shaping individual sounds by controlling pitch and amplitude with left and right hand respectively, he shaped a whole piece by controlling overall tempo and timbre on real-time.
 Pitch and amplitude of every individual sound were left to be decided algorithmically by the software.